Estimated reading time: 4 minutes

 ● Assist the dentist when needed during appointments

 You will need to work through a program and pass a dental assistant exam before receiving your certificate of completion.
-You’ll participate in courses like radiography and radiation, as well as preventative dentistry.
+You’ll participate in courses like radiography and radiation and preventative dentistry.

 Medical record-keeping is an essential part of the healthcare industry.
 Without the proper records, it can be challenging for doctors to keep up with past and present treatments or medications used by a patient.